 For each consequential decision, record what you expect to happen, why you expect it, how you feel about the situation, and the date.
 Then review periodically.

-The power lies in defeating hindsight bias—our tendency to remember past decisions more favourably than they actually were.
+The power lies in defeating hindsight bias, our tendency to remember past decisions more favourably than they actually were.
 Without a written record, you'll convince yourself that winners were obvious calls while losers were bad luck.
 The journal prevents this self-serving narrative reconstruction.

 What to record for investment decisions:

 Schedule quarterly reviews where you revisit decisions made 6-12 months ago.
 Compare predictions to outcomes.
 Look for patterns in failures.
-The point isn't paralysis—it's building a feedback loop that actually works.
+The point isn't paralysis.
+It's building a feedback loop that actually works.

-Building Personal Board
+Building Your Personal Board

 No CEO makes major decisions without input.
-But post-exit founders often operate as a "consensus of one"—making calls in isolation, without meaningful pushback.
+But post-exit founders often operate as a "consensus of one," making calls in isolation, without meaningful pushback.

 The challenge is structural.
 When you're the boss of your own money, who pushes back?
 Your wealth advisor has incentive alignment issues.
 Your lawyer gives legal advice, not investment advice.
 Friends and family usually tell you what you want to hear.